 Our vision is to create an inspiring, inclusive and diverse culture of public engagement, transforming our research and learning through genuine dialogue with defined local and global communities.
 Learn more in our strategy (pdf).

-In collaboration with the Public Engagement Advisory Group, the Public Engagement Coordinator Erin Lafferty acts as the School’s public engagement lead and works to advance a culture of embedded public engagement in research at the School.
-The central programme at the School is supported through core institution funding as well as funding from the Wellcome Trust Institutional Strategic Support Fund
+In collaboration with the Public Engagement Advisory Group, the Public Engagement Coordinator Erin Lafferty acts as the School’s public engagement lead and works to embed public engagement within research at the School.
+Public engagement at the School is supported through core institution funding as well as funding from the Wellcome Trust Institutional Strategic Support Fund.

 Stories of engagement